Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 Yes, it’s not as easy to get here (realistically, foreigners will only have Cluj as an option) but it’s worth it if you’re looking for something cheap, good and not insanely crowded.

-Still, you have great choices from Complex Turist Suior Cota 1000 (located next to the ski lift) or the recently opened and really high quality Arts and Crafts Guesthouse.
+In terms of accommodation here, you have great choices like Complex Turist Suior Cota 1000 (located next to the ski lift) or the similarly beautiful Mogosa Vacation House.

 5. Predeal